top of page

 My parents had moved to the U.S. from Sweden in the early 1960s and built a house in the rapidly growing suburbs of Long Island, where my father had found work teaching history at a newly opened state university.
 Not knowing how long they planned to stay in the U.S., they wanted my younger sister Camilla and me to grow up Swedish and to visit and live in the country often enough to ensure that we settled there as adults.
 My mother, sister, and I spent our summers at my maternal grandparents’ cottage on the coast, where my father joined us for a month or so.
 The year that I turned eight, my family moved to Gothenburg for a little over two years before returning to Long Island.
 Three years after our return, we again moved to Gothenburg, for two and a half years renting furnished places in and around the city before moving back to our house on Long Island.

 Eventually I left Long Island, married, and a few years later moved for work to Minnesota, a state with many Swedish descendants.
 I initially worried that I might be tempted to seek out my Swedish roots, but wasn’t.
-A decade later, my marriage ended and, one after another, the assumptions on which I had built a sense of identity, home, and belonging unraveled.
+A decade later, my marriage ended.
+One after another, the assumptions on which I had built a sense of identity, home, and belonging unraveled.
 As feelings of rootlessness threatened to overwhelm me, memories of my childhood summers on the Swedish coast began to surface like forgotten fairytales.
-I could scarcely believe I had once been the eager, trusting girl in my memories, running barefoot through meadows and pine groves, netting baby eels and crabs amid the boulders of the bay, and falling asleep in a bunk to the laughter of relatives as my parents’ voices flowed with a lightheartedness I rarely heard in America.
+I could scarcely believe I had once been the eager, trusting girl in my memories, running barefoot through meadows and pine groves, rowing and netting crabs between the boulders of the bay, and falling asleep in a bunk to the laughter of relatives as my parents’ voices flowed with a lightheartedness I rarely heard in America.
 The purity of my memories surprised me.
 Years of buried longing must have quietly honed them.

 Knowing that nostalgia often thrives on the distortions of an unchecked memory, I decided that I could try to get rid of mine by returning to Sweden and seeing for myself that the place held little for me in the present.
 I could revisit Sweden once and then again leave the country behind.
 I booked a flight for a ten-day trip and made light of the decision, all the while sensing it was the most instinctively compelling decision I had made in years.